RELMYMathieu/HalogenGameEngine/README.md

 # Halogen Game Engine

-The Halogen Game Engine is a personal hobby project aimed at building a simple, robust game engine using C++, OpenGL, GLFW, and ImGui.
-This engine is designed with simplicity in mind, with a focus on providing a foundation for game development learning and exploration.
+The Halogen Game Engine is a personal hobby project aimed at building a simple, robust game engine using C++ and running on DirectX?
+This engine is designed with simplicity in mind, with a focus on providing a foundation for game creation.

 ## Project Description

-Halogen Game Engine is a cross-platform engine for Windows (support for other platforms might be considered in the future).
-The engine uses modern OpenGL for rendering and GLFW for window handling and input.
+Halogen Game Engine is an engine designed for Windows (support for other platforms might be considered in the future).
+The engine uses DX11 for rendering, window handling and input.
 Additionally, it uses ImGui to provide a customizable, developer-friendly GUI.

 The engine is in its initial development phase, and many features are still under construction.
 The roadmap includes features like:

 - [X] Open a window?!.
 - [ ] A robust rendering pipeline using modern OpenGL techniques.
-- [ ] Input handling using GLFW.
+- [ ] Input handling using DX.
 - [ ] Integration of ImGui for engine's GUI.
 - [ ] 3D Mathematics for transformations and lighting.
 - [ ] Model loading using Assimp (or similar).